Ricardicus/tcpmod/README.md

 This is a module I am making just to get a bit more exeprience of Linux kernel space development.
-I have made a server that runs in kernel mode.
+I have made a server that runs in kernel space.
 For now this server only works as an echo server.